Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 #### In server mode

 If the remote Transfer CFT
-opens a one-way write (or read) session, Transfer CFT negotiates, as synchronization interval, the smallest value between what the partner proposes and the value of the RPACING parameter of the CFTPROT command for reception (or the SPACING parameter for transmission).
+opens a one- way write (or read) session, Transfer CFT negotiates, as synchronization interval, the smallest value between what the partner proposes and the value of the RPACING parameter of the CFTPROT command for reception (or the SPACING parameter for transmission).

-For a two-way session,
+For a two- way session,
 Transfer CFT then negotiates the smallest value between the one proposed by the partner and the values of the SPACING and RPACING parameters.